jack-addison/Discovering-Apps/README.md

 - Static preview: `python visualize_scores.py` renders `visualizations/success_vs_build_time.png`.
 - Interactive dashboard: `python visualize_scores_interactive.py --open` writes an HTML scatter plot to `visualizations/success_vs_build_time.html` and opens it in your browser.
 Categories are split into free/paid variants, and you can use flags such as `--min-ratings 500`, `--max-build-time 16`, `--min-success 70`, or `--quick-wins-only` to focus on specific cohorts.
 - Streamlit app: `streamlit run streamlit_app.py` launches an interactive workspace with filter controls (category, price tier, rating volume, build time, success score, quick wins toggle), configurable 2D/3D scatter plots (choose axes, colour, bubble size), category summary bars, distribution box plots, and a quick-win leaderboard.
+- Hosted demo: visit [discovering-apps-jack.streamlit.app](https://discovering-apps-jack.streamlit.app) to explore the dashboard without running it locally.
 - Hover a point to inspect the app’s scores, ratings volume, review average, and price.
 Toggle categories via the legend to declutter the view.
 The shaded quadrant highlights quick wins (high success score, low build effort).

 ## Next steps
 - Schedule recurring Stage 1 scrapes (cron, CI) so your dataset stays fresh.
 - Feed the Stage 2 scores into downstream analyses (e.g., prioritisation dashboards or deeper GPT summaries).

+## Workflow guidance
+1. Run Stage 1 to refresh the SQLite database (`app_store_scraper.py`).
+2. Run Stage 2 to score new rows (`app_stage2_analysis.py`).
+3. Re-generate visuals or view the Streamlit dashboard to analyse quick wins.

+## Contributing & license
+- Pull requests/issues welcomed for bug fixes, new data sources, or visualisations.
+- Choose and add an open-source license (e.g., MIT, Apache-2.0) that fits your needs.